Table of Contents

 Testing infrastructure as a catalyst

-Some of our best customer relationships started with organisations who were planning to adopt Kubernetes and wanted to build their testing infrastructure correctly from the start.
+Some of the best customer relationships we have started with organizations who were planning to adopt Kubernetes and wanted to build their testing infrastructure correctly from the start.

 Getting your testing foundation right before or during a Kubernetes migration offers several advantages: